hyperoslo/openid-token-proxy/README.md

 end
 ```

-Access tokens may be provided as follows:
+Access tokens may be provided with one of the following:

 - `X-Token` header.
 - `Authorization: Bearer <token>` header.